smtech/canvaspest/doc/files/CanvasPest.php.txt

 	 * traversable CanvasArray (of CanvasObjects) representing the API response
 	 * describing the list of objects affected by the query.
 	 *
-	 * @param string $path Path to the API endpoint queried
 	 * @param string $response JSON-encoded response from the API *
 	 * @return CanvasObject|CanvasArray